How to Monetize a Podcast in China with Ximalaya

 Internet users in that age range are willing to accept new ideas.
 They can easily accept the concept of paying for content.
 They are also moving up in their careers, so they believe in the value of educational content.

-For our purposes, we’re usually interested in two categories:
+For our purposes, we are interested in two categories:

 Since Ximalaya is a Chinese platform, most content is in Chinese.
 Ximalaya allows content in any language though, and there are popular English podcasts on it.

 Audiobooks make up 75% of paid content.
 This is followed by content for children with 13%.
-The rest is general “education”, history, business and language courses.
+The rest is a category simply termed “education”, and then history, business, and language courses.

 There are 5 main ways to make money: